 Training services: Training Services

 - Align suppliers and stakeholders under one operating model.
-If multiple suppliers are involved, an MSP model can improve visibility and consistency.
+If multiple suppliers are involved, an MSP model can improve visibility and consistency, and stop suppliers competing in ways that drive up rates without improving fill.

 KPIs to track (monthly)